Setting an intention with a New Moon ritual is a powerful way to manifest anything you desire!

 Remember the L O A – gratitude brings more to be grateful for!

 So give thanks to Grandmother Moon, and the land you performed your New Moon ritual on.
-Also to any Spirit Guides or lunar deities that have been supporting you.
+Also to any Spirit Guides, allies or lunar deities that have been supporting you.
 And give gratitude to yourself for participating in the work of your self-realisation!!

 Blow out your candle, gather up your lists, and place them on your altar if that feels right.